html-graph/html-graph/DEVELOPMENT.md

 npm run make-deps-graph // next patch version
 ```

-`./deps-graph/deps-graph.dot` will contain dependency graph in DOT format.
+`./deps-graph/deps-graph.dot` will contain dependency graph in GraphVis format.
 It can be opened by software such as `xdot`.

 ## Build documentation